 How does Dr. Harold F. Farber, MD diagnose warts?

-Dr. Harold F. Farber, MD can tell if you’ve got a wart by studying it.
+Dr. Harold F. Farber, MD a Philadelphia Dermatologist can tell if you’ve got a wart by studying it.
 In rare situations, he may have to perform a skin biopsy to be sure.
 If he should perform a biopsy, the wart will be removed and shipped to a lab.
 At the laboratory, a little piece of the wart is going to probably be looked at under a microscope.

 A biopsy is a safe and fast procedure for the staff at the Center for Dermatology, Laser, and Cosmetic Surgery to perform.
 It shouldn’t cause any stress.